Wheaton Precious Metals Reaches Settlement on Canadian Tax Dispute Regarding Foreign Income

 NYSE: WPM

-VANCOUVER, Dec.
-13, 2018 - Wheaton Precious Metals™ Corp. ("Wheaton" or the "Company") is very pleased to announce that it has reached a settlement with the Canada Revenue Agency ("CRA") which provides for a final resolution of Wheaton's tax appeal in connection with the reassessment under transfer pricing rules of the 2005 to 2010 taxation years (the "Reassessments") related to income generated by the Company's wholly-owned foreign subsidiaries ("Wheaton International") outside of Canada.
+Wheaton Precious Metals™ Corp. ("Wheaton" or the "Company") is very pleased to announce that it has reached a settlement with the Canada Revenue Agency ("CRA") which provides for a final resolution of Wheaton's tax appeal in connection with the reassessment under transfer pricing rules of the 2005 to 2010 taxation years (the "Reassessments") related to income generated by the Company's wholly owned foreign subsidiaries ("Wheaton International") outside of Canada.

 SETTLEMENT HIGHLIGHTS

-- Foreign income on earnings generated by Wheaton International will not be subject to tax in Canada.1
+- Foreign income on earnings generated by Wheaton International will not be subject to tax in Canada.[1]

 - The service fee charged by Wheaton for the services provided to Wheaton International will be adjusted to: